iliachry/UniversityProjects/Imperial College London/README.md

 # Imperial College London

 This repository contains projects I developed for courses I attended while studying Communications & Signal Processing (MSc) at Imperial College London.
+It also contais teaching material such as lecture notes and problems sets of courses that a project was not required or I decided not to sit.

 | Semester | Course                           | Language      |